 - The burner did not begin drinking until after the police officer pulled him/her over

-In some cases, DUI charges can be dismissed or reduced to the less serious Nevada crime of reckless driving.
-Learn more about the Nevada crime of driving under the influence of alcohol or drugs.
+In some cases, DUI charges can be dismissed or reduced to reckless driving.
+Learn more about driving under the influence of alcohol or drugs.

 Drug use is reportedly rampant at Burning Man.
 Depending on the situation, burners may find themselves charged with one or more of the following narcotics offenses:

-- Nevada crime of possession for personal use (the least serious crime)
+- possession for personal use (the least serious crime)

-- Nevada crime of selling drugs (this often occurs after a police officer witnesses a hand-to-hand sale)
+- selling drugs (this often occurs after a police officer witnesses a hand-to-hand sale)

-- Nevada crime of trafficking drugs (the most serious crime, which comprises possessing, making, or selling large quantities of drugs)
+- trafficking drugs (the most serious crime, which comprises possessing, making, or selling large quantities of drugs)